BrendahKiragu/flask-week-2-code-challenge/README.md

     ```

 ## Running the Endpoints
-To run the endpoints on the terminal with `curl` on the terminal to interact with the API:
+You run the endpoints on the terminal with `curl` interact with the API in case you cannot access the suggested tools:[Postman](https://postman.com), [Insomnia](https://insomnia.rest), or [Thunder Client](https://www.thunderclient.com)

 - Example request to get all episodes:
     ```bash